 1. Relax and enjoy nursing times

 The most common milk production inhibitors are stress and illness.
-Settle with baby and nurse your child away from distractions ie. phone or noise.
+Settle with the baby and nurse your child away from distractions ie. phone or noise.
 This will help with milk let-down.

 2. Breastfeed more frequently with baby correctly latched

 Offer a feed every 2-3 hours in the day for a few days or more times in a day.
 Offer both breasts.
-Do not use level of engorgement as an indicator of whether you have milk to feed.
+Do not use the level of engorgement as an indicator of whether you have milk to feed.
 There is always milk to feed.

 3. Let your baby decide how long to feed

 Different babies suck differently and duration is not a good gauge of how long a feed should be.
 Babies need to suckle sufficiently to receive the calorie-rich hindmilk.